saagie/proto-job-integration/README.md

 3) *(Optional, if specified at launch)* Change the current app's action by changing the `Active profiles` attribute.

-4) Update your environment varaibles as needed by your app in the `Override parameters` menu.
+4) Update your environment varaibles as needed by your app in the `Override parameters` menu. :
+- a)
-*Most of the time,you'll only need to change the service's URL and define your credentials
-(Please check the `src/main/resources/application.yml` for the exact syntax).*
+*Most of the time,you'll only need to change the service's URL (Please check the `src/main/resources/application.yml` for the exact syntax).*

+- b) Select with a profile argument (`spring.profile.active`), which kind of security to use :
+    - `none` : No security, I hope you know what you're doing :)
+    - `basic` : You'll have to inform your username and password under the `common` section of the `application.yml`
+    - `token` : You'll have to inform your URL under the `common` section of the `application.yml`, and eventually your (username, password) if the token's request is secured with basic auth.

-5) Run it through your IDE
+5) Run it through your IDE.

 **Build and run**